-New hardware, new technology, capital expenditures, and project management–it’s a lot for an SMB to take on in addition to keeping their business thriving.
+New hardware, new technology, capital expenditures, and project management – it’s a lot for an SMB to take on in addition to keeping their business thriving.
 Limping along and getting by is no way to work, especially during a growth phase.
-If you’re wondering whether it’s time to upgrade your own organization’s systems, these six signs point to “Yes!”
+If you’re wondering whether it’s time to upgrade your technology and systems, these six signs point to “Yes!”

 When we talk about or even romanticize downtime, it is generally related to total hardware failure.
 Think screens going black, or smoking CPUs.
 But more often than not, downtime is what drags on while we wait for our systems to start up.
 Maybe we grab a coffee while we wait for a file to save.
 Getting up to stretch your legs is important, but slow systems can lead to distractions and wasted time.

 Every great IT team can rattle off the various ways to fix or implement workarounds to get people back on track.
 Sometimes it’s looking back to old processes, or it’s a 15-step SOP to make your software behave correctly (again).
 Firefighting like this shouldn’t be part of our normal day to day – it’s all downtime.
 And whether we have our staff focus on fixing hardware or bringing machines in for repair, it’s all time we could better spend working, billing, and growing the business.
 If this happens to you it is definitely time to upgrade your technology.

 3. “Ugh, just do it the old way.”